Our recently developed Virtual Tour allows you to explore the Senedd whenever, and from wherever you like

 As the Senedd Building is currently closed, we are offering a range of virtual engagement activities as an alternative, so that you can learn about the Senedd history and how it works, how decisions that affect all of us in Wales are made, and ways you can get involved.

-The Virtual tour is one of these activities and is available here.
 The tour provides an immersive and realistic experience of the Senedd, you’ll meet our tour guides, view our exhibitions, and see the building’s fantastic design.

 How it works

 The tour is an immersive 360⁰ experience that you can guide yourself around by clicking where you want to go on the screen of your device.
 Along the way you’ll find links, images and videos, which you can click on to find out more.

 You can also navigate yourself around the floors by using the floor selector tool in the bottom left corner, and if you have the equipment you can even experience the tour in Virtual Reality.

 When you enter the building, you will see an information point linking to a video of one of our tour guides welcoming you to the building – much like they would in real life!
 You’ll notice many more of these information points around the place, allowing you to learn more about the design and purpose of different areas of the building from our tour guides.

 On the Ground floor In the Neuadd you’ll see three steel maps of Wales, created by artist-blacksmith Angharad Pearce Jones.
 These illustrate the electoral system in Wales, and help you find out who represents you in the Senedd – we’ve added links to our relevant webpages so you can find out more.

 You can also access the public viewing gallery by heading through the oak door to the right of the reception desk.